EpocDotFr/rwrs/README.md

   - `SECRET_KEY` Set this to a complex random value
   - `SERVER_NAME` The IP or hostname where RWRS will be available

-More informations on the three above can be found [here](http://flask.pocoo.org/docs/1.0/config/#builtin-configuration-values).
+More informations on the two above can be found [here](http://flask.pocoo.org/docs/1.0/config/#builtin-configuration-values).

   - `DB_USERNAME` Username to access the DBMS
   - `DB_PASSWORD` Password to access the DBMS